BinnyKaur/portfolio/src/content/timeline/growing.md

 foreground: "#000"
 ---

-I was born in a small family in Punjab.
+I was born in a small family in a town of 10000 people in Punjab.
+My parents made sure that I get best education possible for me.
+I was topper of my class in high school.